Open event at the 45th Chess Olympiad: Round 10

 The match that attracted central attention in the penultimate round was played between the leader India and the pre-tournament top-seeds the United States, which the Indian team narrowly won 2½–1½ thanks to victories scored by Gukesh Dommaraju and Arjun Erigaisi.
 Nevertheless, the first player who achieved a full point was Wesley So with his win over R Praggnanandhaa, inflicting India's first loss on an individual board in the tournament.
 By the end of this game, Gukesh and Erigaisi were already winning their games against Fabiano Caruana and Lenier Dominguez, respectively.
 Gukesh defeated Caruana for a second Olympiad in a row after spotting a blunder on the 34th move and reacting correctly with only 21 seconds on the clock.
 In the last game of the match, Vidit Gujrathi secured a draw against Levon Aronian with the Black pieces.

 China edged out Uzbekistan 2½–1½ because of wins by Yu Yangyi over Javokhir Sindarov and Wei Yi against Nodirbek Yakubboev.
 Shamsiddin Vokhidov scored the only win for Uzbekistan by defeating Wang Yue.
 Nodirbek Abdusattorov misplayed the opening against Ding Liren, and it seemed like the World Champion would score a big win for his team.
 However, he blundered his passed pawn and the game was quickly drawn (see diagram).
 After winning their match against the sixth seeds of Norway in the previous round, Slovenia minimally defeated the fifth-seeded team of the Netherlands with the only win in the match achieved by Matej Šebenik against Benjamin Bok.
 This victory put the Slovenian team with 16 match points alone in the third place with one round to go.
-In the other matches, host nation Hungary and Serbia drew with undecisive games on all boards, while the matches between Ukraine and Armenia as well as Iran and Romania were also tied.
+In the other matches, host nation Hungary and Serbia drew with indecisive games on all boards, while the matches between Ukraine and Armenia as well as Iran and Romania were also tied.